Body Lift Toowoomba

 The joy of reaching your goal weight can often be marred by the realisation that your post-weight loss body has not magically reappeared.
 Weight gain and subsequent loss can cause tissue laxity and folds of excess skin, which can become frustrating.

 A body lift is a procedure that addresses tissue laxity by pulling and tightening the skin around the abdomen and upper thighs.
-Since the surgery requires a couple of nights stay in hospital, it attracts Medicare rebates and you may also receive assistance from your private health fund.
+When the procedure is required due to massive weight loss, it attracts Medicare rebates and you may also receive assistance from your private health fund.